pardot/api-docs/docs/index.md

 *   `update` -- Updates elements of an existing object.
 *   `upsert` -- Updates elements of an existing object if it exists.
 If the object does not exist, one is created using the supplied parameters.

-Developers must authenticate using a Salesforce OAuth endpoint or the Pardot API login endpoint before issuing Pardot API requests.
+Developers must authenticate using the Pardot API login endpoint before issuing Pardot API requests.
 Refer to the [Authentication](kb/authentication) section for details about this procedure.

 Keep in mind a few considerations when you perform requests.
 For `update` requests, only the fields specified in the request are updated.
 All others are left unchanged.
 If a required field is cleared during an `update`, the request is declined.